Finding Out What Keywords Your Website Ranks For

-When working with a client website, one of the first things you do as an agency is find out where it currently stands in terms of search engine rankings so that you can identify its strengths and weaknesses to lay down a roadmap for optimization.
+When working with a client’s website, one of the initial tasks as an agency is to find out where it currently stands in terms of search engine rankings.
+This assessment helps identify the website’s strengths and weaknesses, forming the basis for an optimization roadmap.

-With the right tools and knowledge, you don’t have to do any guessing.
-In this blog post, we’ll look at how you can find out what keywords your site ranks for and plan your next move with the help of Google Analytics, Google Search Console, and our very own SE Ranking.
-Plus, you’ll also learn how to use our all-in-one SEO platform to find out what keywords your competitors are ranking for.
+By arming yourself with the right tools and knowledge, there’s no need for guesswork.
+In this blog post, we’ll look at how you can find out what keywords your site ranks for.
+Then, we’ll guide you on how to plan your next move using Google Analytics, Google Search Console, and the SE Ranking team’s comprehensive SEO platform.
+You’ll also discover how to use our all-in-one SEO platform to find out which keywords your competitors are ranking for.

-Why knowing what keywords you rank for is crucial
+Why it’s crucial to know what keywords you rank for

 Before we dive into all of the details, let’s look at several important reasons why knowing what keywords your rank for—and their rankings—is vitally important to any site’s success.

 Your site’s organic traffic volume can be affected by multiple factors, and the best way of understanding which pages and keywords are most effective and why is checking your keyword rankings.